 - Adjust Aperture and ISO: Use a small aperture (like f/11 or f/16) to control the light.
 Keep your ISO low (around 100 or 200) to reduce noise.

-- Use a Timer or Remote: Pressing the shutter button can shake the camera.
+- Use a Timer or Remote: Pressing the shutter button can cause the camera to shake.
 A timer or remote avoids this.

-Quick Tip: If you don’t have a tripod, rest your camera on something sturdy, like a table or wall.
+Quick Tip: If you don’t have a tripod, rest your camera on a sturdy surface, such as a table or wall.

 Source: pexels.com